ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-set-up-currencies.md

 You can enter a currency code on a general journal line and post the line to a general ledger account.
 The relevant exchange rate is used to convert the amount to LCY before it is posted to the general ledger account.

-## Example of a receivable currency transaction
+## Příklad měnové transakce pohledávky

 [!INCLUDE [finance-currencies-example](includes/finance-currencies-example.md)]